 The idea of Electroneum is to make cryptocurrency available to everyone.
-The team behind the project have created very easy to use software and made it available on lots of different devices.
-Both mobile phone and computer users can setup the software needed to mine Electroneum with just a few clicks.
+The team behind the project has created very easy to use software and made it available on lots of different devices.
+Both mobile phone and computer users can set up the software needed to mine Electroneum with just a few clicks.

 Although it’s very easy to get started mining Electroneum and users don’t need special hardware, it can still be a little scary – particularly if you’re not a technical type of person!
 That’s why we created this handy guide to Electroneum mining.

-During the guide we’ll aim to answer the following questions: What is Electroneum?
+During the guide, we’ll aim to answer the following questions: What is Electroneum?
 How does Electroneum mining work?
-What software I need?
+What software do I need?
 How do I get started?
 How much money can I make being an Electroneum miner?

 This guide will serve as your entry into Electroneum mining and probably cryptocurrency mining in general.
 This is because Electroneum is one of the easiest digital currencies to mine.